pterm/pterm/_examples/table/alternate-row-style/README.md

 		{"张", "小宝", "zhang@example.com", ""},
 	}

-	// Create an alternate color style for the rows. alternateStyle := pterm.NewStyle(pterm.BgDarkGray)

 	// Create a table with the defined data.
 	// The table has a header and is boxed.
-	// Colors are used to alternate the rows.
 	// Finally, render the table to print it. pterm.DefaultTable.WithHasHeader().WithBoxed().WithData(tableData).WithAlternateRowStyle(alternateStyle).Render() }